strafe27/klia-traffic-monitoring-and-database/README.md

-# End to End CI/CD Azure Data Lake and Data Warehouse Project using Databricks, Apache Spark, Synapse Analytics and PowerBI.
+# End to End Data Lake and Data Warehouse Project using Databricks, Apache Spark, Synapse Analytics and PowerBI.

 ## Overview